Working in early childhood care and education

 Job market outlook

-- The employment outlook will be good for Early childhood educators and assistants… Given Toronto’s growing population, demand for these childcare workers is expected to increase during the [2018-2020] period.
-Qualified individuals who speak multiple languages may have better prospects.
+According to the Government of Canada Job Bank, the employment outlook is fair for early childhood educators and their assistants.
+Given Toronto’s growing population, demand for these workers is expected to increase moderately until the end of 2020.
+Qualified bilingual individuals may have better prospects.